DataBiosphere/toil/docs/tutorial.rst

 options for the workflow.
 The only argument is a description of how to store the workflow's state.
 Here we store it in a directory within the current working directory called "toilWorkflowRun".
 Alternatively this string can encode an S3 bucket or Azure object store location.
 See XXXX for details.
+If this argument is omitted it defaults to creating the toil state in a directory "toil" within the current working directory.

 On the second line we specify a single option, the log level for the workflow, to ensure the message from the job is reported in the leader's log.